pydanny/pydanny-event-notes/SCALE10x/python-decorators.rst

 * Use context manager
 * or...

-    * Since a decorator is just a clse you can invote it at runtime.
+    * Since a decorator is just a class you can invoke it at runtime.
 Like this:

 .. sourcecode:: python